The evolution of the music sector can explain the future of fashion

 The way we enjoy our clothes and find new ones is going to change.
 The fundamentals of this change can be explained by looking at the music sector.

 In the old days, we used radiocassettes to listen to music.
 We did not have an online service that could understand our taste and help us find new music.
 “Discovery” was limited.
 Years later, Audioscrobbler was born and built a mechanism for us to express our taste, by tracking the songs we played.
+These data we started to produce was then matched against online databases of songs that were also being built then.
 This new data allowed product builders to create new discovery experiences, giving birth to online music as we know it today.

 We are creating a high-quality, vertical dataset, by digitizing offline data

-Fashion ecommerce faces a challenge similar to music a decade ago.
-In order to build game-changing tools, the fashion industry needs to understand people, and not just build new algorithms.
-And the data required to understand people is, today, mostly offline.
+The data required to understand people is, today, mostly offline.
 What I have in my closet, what I am wearing now, what my context is.
+This data is also very disconnected to how fashion describes clothes.

-At Chicisimo, we have built an ontology of the world’s what-to-wear needs.
-It summarizes and gives structure to fashion needs, as expressed by people.
-And our Social Fashion Graph attaches needs, to outfits and to people.
+The backbone of the Social Fashion Graph is our ontology of the world’s what-to-wear needs.
+It summarizes and gives structure to what to wear needs, as expressed by people.

-We have learnt that fashion needs go well beyond garment-related metadata, and of course these needs are expressed in very different ways.
+We have learnt that what to wear needs go well beyond garment-related metadata, and of course these needs are expressed in very different ways.
 In the age of deep learning and substancial algorithmic advances, next generation fashion taxonomies are transparent and capture the world through the eyes of people, not through the eyes of the industry.

 “I need ideas to wear this violet sweater to class tomorrow”